coasys/ad4m/README.md

-## Node.js Executor For Acai
+## Node.js Executor For Ad4m

-This package is intended to be used inside the Junto mobile application as a method of communication with the Acai ontology and thus Junto's Acai languages & user perspectives.
+This package can be used for starting an AD4M node.js runtime.

 `main.js` will listen for calls from the host on the event `init`.
-Upon receiving this event it will spawn the Acai runtime; this runtime is interfaced with and managed via a locally running graphql server.
+Upon receiving this event it will spawn the AD4M runtime; this runtime is interfaced with and managed via a locally running graphql server.
 Information on the topology of this server can be found [here](./src/core/graphQL-interface/GraphQL.ts).

-[LiquidCore](https://github.com/LiquidPlayer/LiquidCore) is the technology used in order to run this node.js package in both android & iOS.
-Information about how to build for different platforms as well as the method of communication with said runtime can be found on the projects README.

-More information about the Acai ontology and scope can be found [here](https://github.com/lucksus/perspectivism).
+More information about the AD4M ontology and scope can be found [here](https://github.com/perspect3vism/perspect3ve/tree/master/src/ad4m).

 ### Building